 Any out-of-the-house excursion with a young toddler, usually ages 1-3 years, can seem daunting.
-So there’s always a stringent thought process on deciding where to take a toddler on a family adventure.
+So there’s always a stringent thought process in deciding where to take a toddler on a family adventure.
 Most parents or caregivers want to know if places will be kid-friendly, have changing facilities, or have stroller access.
-More often than not local aquariums are designed and geared to be kid friendly as possible!
+More often than not local aquariums are designed and geared to be kid-friendly as possible!
 SeaQuest aquariums almost always have a play area or interactive games for little ones.
 This allows a break during the tour visit and kids can run around to burn off some energy.
 Taking your little tots to an aquarium can be a great decision for many reasons:

-You may be a teacher looking for ideas on class field trips, or a parent with kids who fall into the student category, elementary or middle schoolers.
+You may be a teacher looking for ideas on class field trips or a parent with kids who fall into the student category, elementary or middle schoolers.
 If so, this is truly the best age range to take kids on a trip to the aquarium.
 This is the age where, to children, the world is still huge and full of wonder.
 They are old enough to listen to instructions, be genuinely interested in learning, and are able to endure the time or distance required at an aquarium.

 For the older learners in your home or classroom, aquariums are a great way to introduce more complicated topics to explore.
 An in-person experience builds on critical thinking and improves problem-solving skills for tweens and high school-aged teens.